PurwadhikaDev/GammaGroup_JC_DS_FT_JKT_28_FinalProject/README.md

 - Generate business-driven recommendations supported by visual insights.

 # **Evaluation Metrics**
+- Accuracy – the proportion of correct predictions out of all predictions.
-- Accuracy: The proportion of correct predictions for both churn and non-churn.
+- Precision (macro) – measures the accuracy of positive predictions for both classes equally.
-- Precision & Recall: Especially Recall for the “Churn” class, as it is important to minimize false negatives (customers predicted as non-churn but actually churn).
-- F1-Score: A combination of Precision and Recall.
+- Recall (macro) – focuses on minimizing false negatives in the churn class, aligned with the business objective.
+- F1-score (macro) – the balance between precision and recall.
-- ROC-AUC Score: Measures the model’s ability to distinguish between churn and non-churn classes.
+- ROC-AUC – the model’s ability to distinguish between churn and non-churn classes.

 # **Stakeholder**
 This notebook is designed for marketing teams who seek a strategic understanding of churn dynamics and its implications for customer value and service design.